 - an employer contribution to the Skilling Australians Training Fund will also be required

-The TSS program will commence 1st of March 2018.
+The TSS program will commence in March 2018 (exact date is not known yet).
 If your occupation is on the STSOL list and you will apply before this date, you will only be granted a two-year 457 visa.

 TSS visa medium-term stream visa applicant requirements

 The medium-term TSS visa will be granted for four years.
 Could be renewed few times and there is a pathway to Australian permanent residency after three years through a transition stream of employer sponsored visa (ENS visa or RSMS visa)